okta/okta-aspnet/docs/aspnet4x-mvc.md

 |`prompt` | Indicate the pipeline the intent of the request, such as, support enrollment of a new factor. | No |
 |`enroll_amr_values` |  A space-delimited, case-sensitive string that represents a list of authenticator method references. | No |

-> Note: When `prompt` is equals to `enroll_authenticator` you have to also indicate the `redirect_uri`.
+> Note: When `prompt` is equals to `enroll_authenticator` you have to indicate the URL that Okta should send callback to after the user app sends the enrollment request.
 The `redirect_uri` cannot be the same as the normal OIDC flow `/authorization_code/callback` since there's no code involved in this flow.
 Instead, you have to specify a callback URI (which has to be added to your application's allowed URLs in your Okta dashboard) in your application where, for example, you can process the response and redirect accordingly.
-Also, it's expected you to already have a session before triggering the authenticator enrollment flow.
+Also, it's expected you already have a session before triggering the authenticator enrollment flow.

 For more details see the [Okta documentation](https://developer.okta.com/docs/reference/api/oidc/#request-parameters).